 AMSU Library Media Center

 The library media center is a student-centered space that serves the entire AMSU learning community.
-The inspiration of a love of reading, lifelong learning, critical and ethical thinking, as well as the effective use of ideas and information are cornerstones of the library media center program.
+The love of reading, lifelong learning, critical and ethical thinking, as well as the effective use of ideas and information are cornerstones of AMSU's library media center program.
 Students, faculty, and staff are welcome to engage in their personal and academic learning pursuits in the library media center.

 The library has a collection of over 9,000 items including fiction and non-fiction books to read for both school assignments and for pleasure.